AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ---
 title: Rapid Development Environments
-description: Learn how to leverage Rapid Development Environments for rapid development iterations on a cloud environment.
+description: Learn how to use Rapid Development Environments for rapid development iterations on a cloud environment.
 exl-id: 1e9824f2-d28a-46de-b7b3-9fe2789d9c68
 ---
 # Rapid Development Environments {#rapid-development-environments}

-In order to deploy changes, current Cloud Development environments require the use of a process that employs extensive code security and quality rules called a CI/CD pipeline.
+To deploy changes, current Cloud Development environments require the use of a process that employs extensive code security and quality rules called a CI/CD pipeline.
 For situations where quick and iterative changes are needed, Adobe has introduced Rapid Development Environments (RDEs for short).

 RDEs allow developers to swiftly deploy and review changes, minimizing the amount of time needed to test features that are proven to work on a local development environment.